-Sailing and flying both require time and commitment to learning, but sailing is usually a more leisurely sport to master than flying.
-Learning to fly will rightfully require a lot of safety, technical, and other aspects; if the pilot gets it wrong or goes into the wrong air space, other lives could be in danger.
+Sailing and flying require time and commitment to learning, but sailing is usually a more leisurely sport to master than flying.
+Learning to fly will require a lot of safety, technical, and other aspects; if the pilot gets it wrong or goes into the wrong air space, other lives could be in danger.

 Sailing Vs. Flying, What Is Easier To Learn?